 - Should the SEC prevail in this claim or others like it, exchanges, broker-dealers, and other market participants engaging with these digital assets would be expected to monitor for employee/customer insider trading.

 - Moreover, the DOJ is prosecuting individuals engaged in these schemes with wire fraud, not relying on a strict securities law definition of insider trading.
-Employers need to have policies prohibiting the schemes and tools designed to detect them.
+Employers need to have policies prohibiting the schemes and tools in place to detect them.

 - If one of the bills in Congress that define “digital commodities” takes effect, the Commodity Futures Trading Commission (CFTC) will have similar expectations of intermediaries offering Bitcoin, Ethereum, and other non-security cryptocurrencies.

-- Crypto regulators in other jurisdictions, like Bahrain, Gibraltar, Malta, Serbia, and Thailand have anti-market manipulation regulations that include insider trading prohibitions.
+- Crypto regulators in other jurisdictions, like Bahrain, Gibraltar, Malta, Serbia, and Thailand have anti-market manipulation requirements that include explicit crypto insider trading prohibitions.

-- In our one-pager, we explain how exchanges can get ahead of crypto’s insider trading threat.
+- In our one-pager, we explain how crypto companies can stay ahead of crypto’s insider trading threat.

 How common is crypto insider trading?